Safe boating is the aim of all boaters and comes from education/training

 excessive speed rank as the top five primary contributing factors in accidents.

 the primary cause was known, it was listed

-Twelve children under age thirteen lost their lives while boating in 2014.
-Seven
+Twenty-two children under age thirteen lost their lives while boating in 2015.
+Twelve

-children or approximately 58% died from drowning.
-Four children or 57% of those
+children (55%) died from drowning.
+Two children (17%) of those who drowned were

 Where data was known, the most common types of vessels involved in reported